 So what can we expect on GDPR d-day?
 In a nutshell, not a lot.
 However, it's wise to use the 25th May as a deadline to work towards for getting your data mapped out, your database cleaned up and your recruitment team up to speed with your new GDPR-friendly processes so you know you’re ready for anything the new legislation throws your way.

-For more guidance on how you can be spending your time getting prepared for the changes, download the eBook below and sign up to our monthly GDPR newsletter.
+For more guidance on how you can be spending your time getting prepared for the changes, download the eBook below.